 Today, we are pleased to announce support to five institutions, listed below.

-For a few of these, we worked in partnership with the Barr Foundation in Boston, which announced its own grantmaking effort focused on journalism.
+For the first four of these, we worked in partnership with the Barr Foundation in Boston, which announced its own grantmaking effort focused on journalism.
 This partnership demonstrates how foundations can share knowledge, partner constructively to advance a common agenda, and minimize the amount of work required of our grantees.

 We encourage you to explore these institutions, and their good work, by clicking on the organization names below.
 We will continue to update this list as additional grants are made in the coming months.